 - Will you be accepting other rides in the future?

 This is a very long journey, and I did not anticipate accepting even one ride.
 Other walkers have accepted rides for a variety of reasons: personal safety, severe weather conditions, health issues, and walking “trails” that are impossible to negotiate with a cart or stroller.
 In Superior, CA, I took a ride through a tunnel that was too narrow to walk through.
 When I was in Flagstaff, I could not find a viable route out of town, so I hopped on a Greyhound bus to Phoenix, 150 miles south, where I continued my journey east.
 In Oklahoma, the winds were so strong that they almost blew my kart over.
 I took a short ride to the next town.
 Another time I accepted a ride to get out of the path of a wildfire.
 So the answer is “yes,” but only when absolutely necessary.

 - Do you think you’ll be arrested by the police for…something?

 My first encounter with the police turned into an incredibly positive experience.
-My second encounter, with the Arizona Highway Patrol officer, impacted my planned route and resulted in the relocation of my walk south to Phoenix.
-I do expect to meet more law enforcement officers along the way, and no one gave me a hard time.
+My second encounter, with the Arizona Highway Patrol officer, impacted my planned route and resulted in a written warning and the relocation of my walk south to Phoenix.
+I’ve since met other law enforcement officers along the way, and no one gave me a hard time.
 Some offered me rides, and told me to call if I needed help.
 There are many miles to go.

 - Will you be taking days off from walking?
 How about sightseeing?

 I’ll occasionally take a day off for rest and recovery, but not on a scheduled basis.
-I don’t plan to visit any special sights.
-But remember: I’m seeing new and amazing things every day.
+Although I don’t plan to visit any special sights, remember: I’m seeing new and amazing things every day.
 Each day that I’m not walking means my arrival on the East Coast will be delayed.
 I have a life to get back to!

 (I applaud every person who has ever attempted this trip, and continue to applaud those few who succeed.
 I will continue to document the hazards, barriers, impediments, and road-blocks that prevent walkers from completing this journey.)